assimilation/assimilation-official/Dependencies.md

 The versions of libsodium and libpcap which we use are controlled by ```docker/nanoprobe/dockerfile.in```
 ## C libraries for the Nanoprobe
 These are the libraries the nanoprobe uses:
-### glib
+### glib2
-[Glib](https://wiki.gnome.org/Projects/GLib) is a C library (not the same as glibc or libc), which provides some higher-level constructs including an event loop and various handy datastructures - such as hash tables, linked lists and so on.
+[Glib2](https://wiki.gnome.org/Projects/GLib) is a C library (not the same as glibc or libc), which provides some higher-level constructs including an event loop and various handy datastructures - such as hash tables, linked lists and so on.
 In addition, it isolates us from platform differences.
-In theory, this should make a Windows port of the nanoprobe possible. _We use the version which comes with the version of CentOS that we used to build our Meson container._
+In theory, this should make a Windows port of the nanoprobe possible.
+_We use the version of glib2 which comeswith the version of CentOS that we used to build our Meson container._
 ### zlib
-Zlib is a compression library. _We use the version which come with the version of CentOS we used to build our Meson container._
+Zlib is a compression library
+_We use the version which come with the version of CentOS we used to build our Meson container._
 ### libsodium
 [Libsodium](https://github.com/jedisct1/libsodium) is a cryptographic library.
 It compiles easily on any platform, since it's only system connection is to system entropy (randomness).
-We compile it from source.
+_We compile it from source_.
 Available on every platform.
 ### libpcap (or windows equivalent)
 [Libpcap](https://www.tcpdump.org/) is a library for listening to packets.
 We use it to listen for CDP and LLDP packets - which are _not_ IP packets.
 It is part of the tcpdump project.
+_We compile it from source_.
+There is a different version of this code available for Windows.
+The Windows version of this library's future was somewhat in flux the last time I looked.
 # Neo4j container
 [Neo4j](https://neo4j.com/) is a graph database.
 We use it through a [container](https://hub.docker.com/_/neo4j) which they supply.